The HMI Advantage

-Students leave the HMI Semester ready for the college process
+Students leave HMI ready for the college process

 HMI alumni know more about who they are, what they hope to study, and the environments in which they thrive.
-The HMI Semester plays a central role in the college applications of most of our alumni.
-Over 75% of our alumni request a letter of recommendation from an HMI teacher; over 80% of students write their college essay about their time here.
-HMI allows students to differentiate themselves from their peers in increasingly competitive college admissions pools.
+The HMI Semester plays a central role in the college applications of most of our alumni and allows students to differentiate themselves from in college admissions pools.

-Our goal is to keep students engaged in the college search while at HMI so they return to their sending schools with the same advantages as their peers.
-During their semesters, students:
+Our goal is to keep students engaged in the college process while at HMI so they return to their sending schools with the same advantages as their peers.
+During their semesters students:

 - Take standardized tests, usually on our campus (AP exams, SATs, SAT II’s, and the PSAT)